Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-27-277-18-hz-pure-tone-a-sonic-oasis-for-taurus.md

 tweet-title: 277.18 Hz - Pure Tone - A Sonic Oasis for Taurus
 tweet-description: For Taurus, the steadfast and grounded sign of the zodiac, the pure tone of 277.18 Hz offers a serene retreat.
 date: 2023-04-27
-keywords: frequency benefits, Brain Beats, Frequencies, 277.18 hz, Brain wave entrainment, sound therapy, taurus, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, 277.18 hz, brainwave entrainment, sound therapy, taurus, meditation, healing, pure tones
 ---

 In the symphony of the cosmos, each zodiac sign resonates with its own unique frequency.
 For Taurus, the steadfast and grounded sign of the zodiac, the pure tone of 277.18 Hz offers a serene retreat.
 This frequency, corresponding to the musical note C#, serves as a sonic oasis for Taurus, providing a tranquil space for relaxation, meditation, and study.